-Note: View these guidelines in conjunction with the Degree Program information here.
+Note: Check out these guidelines in conjunction with the degree program information.

 This written examination is normally taken during the third semester of study or the semester before the semester of expected graduation.
 The final oral examination is held with the student’s faculty committee during the semester after completion of the written examination.
-The MQE’s are administered in the Computer-Assisted Music Labs (CAML) on a Saturday in early November or April; the dates are scheduled at least one semester in advance by the Graduate Office.
-Individual make-up exams on alternate dates are not allowed, so students should plan well in advance to reserve the posted group exam date.
-The exam lasts from 9 AM until 4:30 PM (with a lunch break).
-The exam is formulated by the student’s advisory committee, which consists of the major advisor, plus two additional graduate faculty members.
+MQEs are administered as a remote online exam on a Saturday in early November or April; the dates are scheduled at least one semester in advance by the Graduate Office.
+If you have limitations related to technology (e.g., no computer, computer can’t play sound, etc.), please contact us in advance and we will work out an alternate plan.
+Individual makeup exams on alternate dates are not allowed, so students should plan well in advance to reserve the posted group exam date.
+The exam is 9 a.m.- 4:30 p.m. and includes a lunch break.
+The exam is formulated by the student’s advisory committee, which consists of the major advisor and two additional graduate faculty members.
 The student is allotted three hours to answer the question from the major advisor; the questions from the other two committee members are each allotted 90 minutes.

 Students should consult with their committee members in preparation for the qualifying exam.
 The questions may pertain to the student’s coursework or research interests, or they may address broader topics or areas of expertise that are expected in the student’s chosen discipline.
 Some committee members will provide general information about the nature of their question, but others may opt not to offer any details in advance of the examination.
 All advance preparations for the exam are coordinated by the Graduate Program Assistant; be sure to verify all arrangements well in advance of the exam date.